 I believe in and adhere to the BACP Ethical Framework for Good Practice, and I'm Members of the British Association for Counsellors and Psychotherapists (MBACP) and the World Association for Person-Centred and Experiential Psychotherapy and Counselling (WAPCEPC).

 I work from my Towcester studio in Northamptonshire, face to face, FaceTime, Zoom, Google Duo, or Skype, or any other portal you prefer.

 Training, qualifications & experience

 I have a BA (Hons), an MA and a Diploma in Counselling, as well as a Diploma in Supervision.
 I’ve two Masters, on from the University of Kent at Canterbury, the other from University of East London.
-I trained in counselling a psychotherapy at Metanoia Institute in London where I am no an external examiner.
+I trained in counselling a psychotherapy at Metanoia Institute in London where I am now an external examiner.
 I gained my Diploma in Supervision from the Institute for Person-Centred Learning.

-For the last 13 years I have been training and practicing Natural Horsemanship and Humanality; a theory of personality and psychology which helps us understand ourselves (and horses) and others and gives us confidence and insight into what is natural and positive about ourselves, including how to communicate more effectively and successfully with people who are quite different from us, along with a better understanding of those whose behaviour might be at least mystifying, at worst, downright exasperating!
+For the last 15 years I have been training and practicing Natural Horsemanship and Humanality; a theory of personality, psychology and body language which helps us understand ourselves (and horses) and others and gives us confidence and insight into what is natural and positive about ourselves, including how to communicate more effectively and successfully with people who are different from us, along with a better understanding of those whose behaviour might be at least mystifying, at worst, downright exasperating!
 I have had considerable success using the Humanality Report as a personal development tool for clients, supervisees and coachees.

 For testimonials visit my website's Testimonials page at www.londoncounsellor.org.uk